 ‘Cognition’ is defined as the act or process of knowing.
 Cognitive skills are therefore those skills which make it possible for us to know.
 In 1952, French Psychologist Jean Piaget published a theory which placed great importance on the cognitive development and behavior management of children.

-Cognitive behavior management and development is the construction of thought processes, including memory, problem-solving, and decision-making, from childhood through adolescence to adulthood.
+Cognitive behavior management and development is the construction of thought processe.
+Meaning, it includes memory, problem-solving, and decision-making, from childhood through adolescence to adulthood.
 Cognitive abilities are brain-based skills that we need as individuals to carry out any task from the simplest to the most complex.

 Behavior Management and Cognition’s Relationship

 It is possible to enhance these experiences by enriching it with cognitive stimuli.
-If we try to understand this correctly we will learn that Cognitive development and behavior management is closely linked.
+Critically, cognitive development and behavior management is closely linked.
 Cognitive development covers areas of Information processing, intelligence, reasoning, language development and memory.

 The Importance of Jean Piaget’s Theory on Behavior Management